-- Child labor and forced labor are not considered risks for the company due to the nature of our work and our workforce. - CSR LEBANON ensures that employment decisions are based on objective criteria.
-This is enforced by the aim of promoting CSR in a multicultural and multi-religious country like Lebanon through promoting social collaboration and inclusion. - CSR LEBANON actively campaigns against all forms of forced or compulsory labor and child labor. - CSR LEBANON commits to and respects its Ethics Code.
-This includes reference to the right of employees to form associations and undertake collective bargaining. - The Ethics Code of the company includes a commitment to avoid discriminatory behavior, including recruitment, based on religion, race, ethnicity, or gender. - CSR LEBANON continues to undertake awareness-raising activities to promote greater understanding of labor issues within Lebanon and the Middle East. - CSR LEBANON promotes an open policy inside the organization where employees are free to express their opinions, needs, share their problems, and seek advice.
+• Child labor and forced labor are not considered risks for the company due to the nature of our work and our workforce.

+• CSR LEBANON ensures that employment decisions are based on objective criteria.
+This is enforced by the aim of promoting CSR in a multicultural and multi-religious country like Lebanon through promoting social collaboration and inclusion.
-COMMITTING TO THE 10 PRINCIPLES

-Measurement of Outcomes

-- Employees of CSR LEBANON have not engaged in any trade union or collective bargaining activities during 2013 but have not suffered any restrictions in doing so. - There are no children under the age of 19 who have worked or are working for the company or its main suppliers. - CSR LEBANON has published four quarterly magazines entitled 'Responsible Business' during 2013.
-The publication seeks to educate Lebanese and Middle Eastern businesses about CSR and sustainability, including labor issues. - During the year, CSR LEBANON hosted the third CSR LEBANON FORUM on Risks and Uncertainty, attended by leading figures in the Lebanese business world and supported by the UN Global Compact and Banque Du Liban (Central Bank of Lebanon).
-This included discussion about investment decision-making and CSR in relation to the workplace and labor rights. - CSR LEBANON undertook a training course and workshop on CSR strategies and reporting, which included information promoting the UN Global Compact as a strategic and reporting framework.
+- Implementation - CSR LEBANON actively campaigns against all forms of forced or compulsory labor and child labor.

+• CSR LEBANON commits to and respects its Ethics Code.
+This includes reference to the right of employees to form associations and undertake collective bargaining.

+• The Ethics Code of the company includes a commitment to avoid discriminatory behavior, including recruitment, based on religion, race, ethnicity, or gender.

+• CSR LEBANON continues to undertake awareness-raising activities to promote greater understanding of labor issues within Lebanon and the Middle East.

+• CSR LEBANON promotes an open policy inside the organization where employees are free to express their opinions, needs, share their problems, and seek advice.

+• Employees of CSR LEBANON have not engaged in any trade union or collective bargaining activities during 2014 but have not suffered any restrictions in doing so.

+• There are no children under the age of 19 who have worked or are working for the company or its main suppliers.

+• CSR LEBANON has published four quarterly magazines entitled 'Responsible Business' during 2015.
+The publication seeks to educate Lebanese and Middle Eastern businesses about CSR and sustainability, including labor issues.

+• During the year, CSR LEBANON hosted the fifth CSR LEBANON FORUM on "How Sustainability Enhances Brand Value and Reputation".
+It included discussions about investment decision-making and CSR in relation to the workplace and labor rights.

+• CSR LEBANON undertook a training course and workshop on mastering materiality in CSR strategies and reporting, which featured labor principles as one of its pillars.